-Cost of Public Cloud revenues increased in the first quarter of fiscal 2023 compared to the corresponding period of fiscal 2022 reflecting the increase in Public Cloud revenues.
-Public Cloud gross margins decreased by one percentage point in the first quarter of fiscal 2023, compared to the corresponding period of fiscal 2022, primarily due to the mix of offerings provided.
+Cost of Public Cloud revenues increased in the second quarter and first six months of fiscal 2023 compared to the corresponding periods of fiscal 2022 reflecting the increase in Public Cloud revenues.
+Public Cloud gross margins decreased by three percentage points and two percentage points in the second quarter and first six months of fiscal 2023, respectively, compared to the corresponding periods of fiscal 2022, primarily due to the mix of offerings provided.